 1. Use a keyword optimization plugin.

-I use the SEOPressor plugin to optimize my posts for particular keywords.
-I have previously shared a detailed feature of the SEOPressor plugin that will guide you on how to use it for optimal performance.
+I use the Yoast SEO plugin to optimize my posts for particular keywords.
+I have previously shared a detailed usage guide of Yoast SEO plugin that will guide you on how to use it for optimal performance.
 This will take care of your on-page SEO.

 2. Use link building.